NBA 2K

-NBA 2K is a series of basketball sports simulation video games developed by Visual Concepts and released annually since 1999.
+NBA 2K is an American series of basketball sports simulation video games developed by Visual Concepts and released annually since 1999.
 The premise of the series is to emulate the sport of basketball and the National Basketball Association.

 The series was originally published by Sega.
 Beginning with 2005's NBA 2K6, the series is currently published by 2K (previously under the 2K Sports sub-label).
-As of 2024, the series consists of twenty-five main installments and several spinoff titles across eighteen different platforms.
+As of 2024, the series consists of 25 main installments and several spinoff titles across eighteen different platforms.
 An official eSports league, the NBA 2K League, launched in 2018.

 Until 2018, the series' primary rival was the NBA Live series published by EA Sports.

+Since 2024, with the release of NBA 2K25, the series' tagline is "Ball Over Everything".